-- iv) Movement in the net market value of investments Changes in the net market value of investments (including investment properties) are recognised as income and comprise all realised and unrealised profits/losses during the year. - V) Stock lending Stock lending income is recognised in the Fund Account as it accrues.
+iv) Movement in the net market value of investments

+Changes in the net market value of investments are recognised as income or expense and comprise all realised and unrealised profits/losses during the year.

+v) Stock lending

+Stock lending income is recognised in the Fund Account as it accrues.
 Stock lending income represents the transfer of securities by the Pension Fund to an approved counterparty ("Borrower"), against a receipt of collateral (non-cash), for a fee, subject to the obligation by that same counterparty to redeliver the same or similar securities back to the Lender at a future date.
+Securities on loan remain assets of the Fund and are recorded in the net assets statement at fair value.